-Just Thrive probiotics are one such brand with 1000x better survivability vs. yogurt and leading probiotics.
+Just Thrive Probiotic is one such supplement with 1000x better survivability vs. yogurt and leading probiotics.
 They support immune, digestive, and mental health, and all formulations are all-natural, non-GMO, and made WITHOUT soy, dairy, sugar, salt, corn, tree nuts, or gluten.

-In addition to vegan probiotic supplements, you may also consider using power blends like those made from alkalizing greens.
-They fill your body with antioxidants, omega-3s, and vitamins that help nurture your gut without gas or bloating.
+In addition to vegan probiotic supplements, you may also consider using power blends like those made from Alkaline Greens.
+They fill your body with antioxidants, prebiotic fiber, and vitamins that help nurture your gut, support digestion, and strengthen the immune system.